 It’s the only morality that an African content creator has a piece about the DRC.
 Even if your content is about tech, fashion, lifestyle, education, gender-based violence, politics, and geopolitics.
 Everything that you know of in the DRC it’s upside down and the world today and in the future needs to know.

-The new refugee camps in Congo conformed as rebel bases for the exiled Interhamwe and Army for the Liberation of Rwanda, or ALiR, the groups behind the genocide.
-These groups operated with impunity in Congo a foreign country with the backing of General Mubutu the head of state then in Zaire now the DRC until October 1996.
-The Congolese Tutsi also known as Banyamulenge started an uprising to force the Rwandans out of the Congo, setting off the First Congo War which brought about the second Congo war the subject for this blog post.
+The new refugee camps in Congo were confirmed as rebel bases for the exiled Interhamwe and Army for the Liberation of Rwanda, or ALiR, the groups behind the genocide.
+These groups operated with impunity in Congo a foreign country with the backing of General Mubutu the head of state than in Zaire now the DRC until October 1996.
+The Congolese Tutsi is also known as Banyamulenge started an uprising to force the Rwandans out of the Congo, setting off the First Congo War which brought about the second Congo war the subject for this blog post.

 There is an enigma of how Ugandan and Rwandan military entered Congo a country as big as Eastern Europe and almost took it in a few hours.
 These two armies are believed to be very disciplined and organized.
 On 4th August 1998 200 troops belonging to both countries stole 4 Boeing planes inside DRC and took a trip to Kitana in the far East under the command of James Kabare.
-They took over a military air field and the Next day were controlling DRC’s only sea port Matadi.
-The were now 250 kilometers away from the Capital City Kinshasa and they were certain to take power.
-With more troop up to about 500 that had come in.
+They took over a military airfield and the Next day were controlling DRC’s only seaport Matadi.
+They were now 250 kilometers away from the Capital City Kinshasa and they were certain to take power.
+With more troops up to about 500 that had come in.
 They managed to capture Inga dam where electricity to Kinshasa was coming from and they had all odds in their favor.
 That same August on 19th uncle Bob of Zimbabwe called a meeting that changed the tide of the war.

-Kabila’s Congolese government forces, supported by Angola who suspected Uganda and Rwanda for Supporting UNITA rebels that threated the regime in Angola since the 60.
+Kabila’s Congolese government forces, supported by Angola who suspected Uganda and Rwanda of Supporting UNITA rebels that threatened the regime in Angola since the 60.
 Namibia under Sam Nujoma committed resources simply because Robert Mugabe of Zimbabwe was his friend.
-Okay he also supported anything Marxists.
+Okay, he also supported anything Marxists.
 For Zimbabwe it was about the money, they had invested heavily in the mines and wanted to protect their investments.
 Hope you are counting the number of countries that got sucked in.

 Now for the twist, in January 2001, President Kabila was assassinated by his bodyguard, and his son, Joseph Kabila, took over.
-Up to this day nobody know who was behind the whole plot but it seems to have been for the better part of the future depending on how you view conflict.
+Up to this day, nobody knows who was behind the whole plot but it seems to have been for the better part of the future depending on how you view conflict.

 In 2002 South Africa became the big boy and was not scared to call Africa together first at Sun City and then Pretoria where Joseph Kabila substantiated to be a gifted negotiator completing successful peace deals that finally saw both Rwanda and Uganda withdrawal from the Congo.
 In December that same year, Joseph Kabila settled a peace deal with internal rebel groups, promising them a power-sharing interim government.
 This deal became official when Kabila signed a transitional constitution in April 2003.